• Skip to primary navigation

 Best Place to See Monkeys in Costa Rica

-The Osa Peninsula is the best place to see monkeys in Costa Rica and Corcovado National Park is the only park in Costa Rica where you can see all 4 monkeys!
+The Osa Peninsula and Corcovado National Park is the best place to see monkeys in Costa Rica because it’s the only location in the country to see all four monkeys.

 Plan your trip to the Osa Peninsula with this guide!